klucar/adevcloud/README.md

      cd ..

 ## Set config files
 The _configall.sh_ script will prompt for directories where you want various files stored on the local filesystem.
+It then adds the appropriate values and copies config files where they need to go.
 Just pressing Enter will accept the default values.

      $ ./configall.sh
           Hadoop Namenode Data Location :